MandyYdnam/Robo_App/README.rst

     * ALM_URI = "enter your alm uri"

 And Build the distribution from source.
-Once done, Install the newly build package and Try to run.
+Once done, Install the newly build package.

 Usage